 Māori culture traditionally is very accepting of all genders, sexuality and diverse relationships.
-The inclusion of such topics can be seen in whakairo (carvings) and heard in waiata (songs) and pūrākau (stories).
+The inclusion of such topics can be seen in wmaiata (songs) and pwirākau (stories).
 This acceptance may not have been the experience of all kaumātua who identify as takatāpui.
 Many members of the Rainbow community, both Māori and others, have experienced marginalisation, discrimination and stigma, which can impact on their quality of life (Srinivasan et al 2019).